 I plug every recipe I eat into MFP because a lot of times I eat it all week so it will be easy to just go back into my recipes and find it.
 I use “meals” for combinations I’ve logged that typically all go together and that I eat frequently.
 For example, one day I logged my Huevos Rancheros as separate things instead of a recipe and I just saved it as a “meal”.
 This is convenient if the meal can sometimes vary slightly.
 Instead of having to edit the recipe, you can edit the individual items once you log the meal.

 Foods I save are typically created with fast food nutrition calculators.
 My regular Chipotle meal is saved in there as well as a couple others, but I don’t use the Foods category very much other than that.
-It’s just a way of entering a single item and all of it’s nutrient values manually, but most everything you need is already stored in the database.
+It’s just a way of entering a single item and all of it’s nutrient values manually.
+Most foods are already stored in the database though.

 Plan Your Food for the Day and Stick To It